magikid/Occupancy/README.txt

 * add file permissions to source the config file using 'chmod 744 ocs.cfg'
 * add file permissions to play the WAV files
 * make sure the right variables have quotes in the config file.
+* for web-based override, use apache to serve the "www" folder in a local network (NOT publicly accessible internet)

 Dependencies: (commands that need to be run) wget